<index-see>

 used.

-elementThe following code sample shows how an <index-see>
+<index-see> elementThe following code sample shows how an <index-see> element is used

 to refer readers to the preferred term: